gpraj-works/petfi/README.md

 - **Product Add Section**: Add new pets for adoption.
 - **Product Manage Section**: Manage existing pet listings.

-## Documentation

-For a smooth setup and execution of the application, follow the steps mentioned above under the "Frontend" and "Backend" sections.

 Feel free to reach out if you encounter any issues or have questions.
 Happy pet adopting! 🐾